flatironinstitute/sciware/34_PyPackaging/main.md

 ```

 This block is specific to `setuptools`.
 It defines:
-- the root directory of the code to distribute (the `src` directory adjacent to where this file is located)
+- the root directory of the code to distribute, relative to where `pyproject.toml` is located
+  - Here that's the `src` directory
 - the packages that should be bundled (matches the `name` field of the `[project]` section)

 That's it!
 With this minimal `pyproject.toml` config in place, you can install your project as a package.
+If:

-- Assume our project is at `~/example_project_root`
+- the project is at `~/example_project_root`
-- We have `~/example_project_root/pyproject.toml` defined as above
+- `~/example_project_root/pyproject.toml` is as above
-- And the code lives in `~/example_project_root/src/`.
-Then:
+- package code lives in `~/example_project_root/src/`

 ```bash
 $ pip install -e ~/example_project_root/
 ```

-Now, in *any* Python file *anywhere*, you can just
+Now, in *any* Python file *anywhere*, you can import the `SciwarePackage` package
+and the code it defines.

 ```python
 from SciwarePackage import describe_operation from SciwarePackage.util.formatting import canonicalize_string
 ```

-and those functions will be just as smooth and simple to use as the fancy store-bought ones you
+Importing your package will work just as smoothly as importing a fancy published package
-got from a package off PyPI.
+you got off PyPI!

 ### But that's not all!

-Now that you have `pyproject.toml` set up in your project, consider configuring other
+Now that you have a `pyproject.toml`, consider configuring other tools too!
-tools there!
-Here are some code quality tools that support `pyproject.toml` configuration:
+Here are some that support `pyproject.toml` configuration:

 - [pytest](https://docs.pytest.org/en/6.2.x/customize.html#pyproject-toml) for automated testing
 - [pytest-cov](https://coverage.readthedocs.io/en/latest/config.html) for test coverage reports